chroma-core/chroma/docs/docs.trychroma.com/pages/getting-started.md

 });

 const results = await client.queryRecords(collection, {
-  query: "This is a query document about florida", // Chroma will embed this for you
+  queryTexts: "This is a query document about florida", // Chroma will embed this for you
   nResults: 2, // how many results to return
 });